zliu41/cardano-node/doc/reference/plutus/plutus-minting-script-example.md

 ## What is a Plutus minting script?

 This is a type of Plutus script that is required to validate the minting of multi-asset tokens.
-We can do this using Mary era scripts, however, Plutus scripts allow us to encode more logic beyond requiring verification keys and timelocks.
+We can do this using Mary-era scripts.
+However, Plutus scripts allow us to encode more logic beyond requiring verification keys and timelocks.
 The Plutus minting script expects only a redeemer in order to successfully validate the minting of a multi-asset.

 ### An example of using a Plutus minting script

 Below is an example that shows how to use a Plutus minting script.
 This is a step-by-step process involving:

-+ the creation of the `AlwaysSucceeds` Plutus minting script (i.e. anybody can mint)
++ the creation of the `AlwaysSucceeds` Plutus minting script (ie. anybody can mint)
 + the creation of a transaction that mints multi-assets using the `AlwaysSucceeds` Plutus minting script

 In this example we will use the [anyone can mint](../../../plutus-example/plutus-example/src/Cardano/PlutusExample/MintingScript.hs) Plutus minting script.
 In order to execute a Plutus minting script, we require the following:

-- Collateral tx input(s) - these are provided and are forfeited in the event the Plutus script fails to execute.
+- Collateral tx input(s) - these are provided and are forfeited if the Plutus script fails to execute.
 - The Plutus script should be serialized in the text envelope format. `cardano-cli` expects Plutus scripts to be serialized in the text envelope format.
 - A redeemer.